GoTrack-GPS/gotrack-um/modules/app-gotrack365/detailed-monitoring/README.md

 #  Device detailed monitoring

-* Step 1: To view detailed information and current vehicle location: Go to **Map > Tap on vehicle icon**.
+* Step 1: To view detailed information and current vehicle location: Go to **Map > Touch on vehicle icon**.

 * Step 2: To track the vehicle moving online: Click on the information box floating right on the vehicle's icon.